GhostFoxSledgehammer/PanoViewer/README.md

 Java Version 8+
 OpenGL version 4.0+.

-To run the jar file pass the path of an Image as argument.
+To run the jar file
-Example - `java -jar PanoViewer.jar <Path To File>`.
+`java -jar PanoViewer.jar`

 Our contribution guidelines can be found in [CONTRIBUTING.md](CONTRIBUTING.md).